Semantic-Org/Semantic-UI-React/README.md

 ## Our Principles

-[TechnologyAdvice][9] has been [dogfooding][10] Semantic-UI-React in production since fall of 2015.
+[TechnologyAdvice][9] has been [dogfooding][10] Semantic UI React in production since fall of 2015.
 These are the guiding principles that have developed as a result:

 - No jQuery dependency
 - No animation dependencies